 Air transportation safety recommendation A16-04

-Assesssment of the response to Aviation Safety Recommendation A16-04
+Reassesssment of the response to TSB Recommendation A16-04

 Emergency locator transmitter system crash survivability standards – European Organisation for Civil Aviation Equipment